openxpki/openxpki/doc/configuration/server.rst

 The *namespace* parameter is used only by the Oracle driver.
 Options given to ``driver`` are passed to DBI as extra parameters.

-Check perldoc OpenXPKI::Server::Database::Driver::<type> for more info on the parameters.
+Check perldoc OpenXPKI::Database::Driver::<type> for more info on the parameters.

 System
 -----------------------